Lombiq/Orchard-Azure-Application-Insights/Readme.md

 This [Orchard CMS](http://orchardproject.net/) module enables easy integration of [Azure Application Insights](http://azure.microsoft.com/en-us/documentation/articles/app-insights-start-monitoring-app-health-usage/) telemetry into Orchard.
 Just install the module, configure the instrumentation key from the admin and collected data will start appearing in Application Insights.
 The module is tenant-aware, so in a multi-tenant setup you can configure different instrumentation keys to collect request tracking and client-side tracking data on different tenants.
 This is also available on all sites of [DotNest, the Orchard CMS as a Service](https://dotnest.com/).

-Warning: this module is only compatible with the to-be Orchard 1.9 version which is in the 1.x branch of the  latest [Orchard source](http://orchard.codeplex.com/).
+Warning: this module is only compatible with the Orchard 1.9+.

 Note that the module depends on the [Helpful Libraries module](http://helpfullibraries.codeplex.com/) so you should have that installed as well.